Religion Can Leave a Bad Taste in Your Mouth

 A loss of Christian-based principles leads to a decline in the belief in democracy particularly given that even the mildly irreverent tend to favour the socialist mindset.
 As the pace of decline quickens, the growing vacuum inevitably opens the way for something else to restore the imbalance.
 Old gods are substituted with new gods.

 In a purely secular West, all that is available to fill the vacuum are transient and superficial distractions blindly pursued in a never-ending quest to secure fulfilment and meaning in life.
 When people stop believing in ‘god’, they do not simply believe in nothing.
 Consistent with relativist thinking, without god there is no need for guilt and accountability.
 For some, life quickly becomes no more than what can I / we do in a world where there are no consequences and the tiresome thought of an ultimate price to pay.
 Others will seek to believe in anything.
-For them, spirituality, materialism and consumerism, atheism, celebrity worship, green activism, and worst of all, progressivism / socialism are now the new gods.
+For them, spirituality, materialism and consumerism, atheism, celebrity worship, green ecoism and environmentalism, and worst of all, encompassing all is marxism / socialism / progressivism, which have become the new gods.

 Alongside all this, Christianity (the church and the christians) has seen fit to ignore countless occurrences of depravity and licentiousness that it brings into question why they even dare to call themselves Christians.
 Can anyone point to a church or a professed Christian organisation that has successfully put a stop to any of the moral issues named below, all of which should weigh heavily not only upon our national conscience, but more aptly, the Christian church?
 Table 1 above and Figure 1 below tell their own story.
 Keep in mind that most religions would claim in their defence that God will deal with these matters in due course: